biscuit-auth/website/docs/src/getting-started/authorization-policies.md

 - `rules`: They can generate new facts from existing ones.
 Each block can define new rules.
 - `checks`: They are queries that need to match in order to make the biscuit valid.
 Each block can define new checks.

+*In most cases, the purpose of a block is to add checks that depend on facts provided by the authorizer.*

 Here is how security is guaranteed:

 - All the facts and rules from the token are loaded in the datalog engine; they are tied to the block that defined them.